Skip to Main Content

 Croatia's restaurant culture has developed considerable depth over the past decade.
 Michelin coverage has expanded steadily along the Adriatic coast, recognising restaurants such as Agli Amici Rovinj in Rovinj, Pelegrini in Sibenik, and LD Restaurant in Korčula.
 Inland, Zagreb has anchored its own fine dining reputation through restaurants such as Dubravkin Put, and the surrounding region has produced destination-level cooking at Korak in Jastrebarsko, just over 20 kilometres from Samobor.
 Further afield, Nebo by Deni Srdoč in Rijeka, Alfred Keller in Mali Lošinj, Boskinac in Novalja, Krug in Split, and Restaurant 360 in Dubrovnik demonstrate how widely Croatia's upper restaurant tier has developed.
 Internationally, the benchmark for ingredient-driven cooking at the high end is set by restaurants like Le Bernardin in New York City and concept-led formats such as Lazy Bear in San Francisco, where sourcing transparency is built into the dining experience rather than assumed.

-Cantilly Garden Restaurant operates well below that tier in format and likely in price, but the sourcing principles that define the upper end of Croatian dining are present, in diluted but recognisable form, across the country's garden and regional restaurants.
+Cantilly Garden Restaurant operates well below that tier in format, but the sourcing principles that define the upper end of Croatian dining are present, in diluted but recognisable form, across the country's garden and regional restaurants.
 For a visitor who has eaten well along the Dalmatian coast and wants to see how the same ingredient-led logic plays out in a northern continental setting, Samobor restaurants provide the comparison.

 Planning Your Visit